wpollad/zmk-kin36-sweep36-swoop36-diodless-matrix-firmware/README.md

 # zmk-kin36-sweep36-swoop36-diodless-matrix-firmware
-ZMK Firmware for kin36, sweep36, swoop36 and other 5x3 keyboards with full diodless matrix.
+ZMK Firmware for kin36, sweep36(zmk cradio) and other 3x5 keyboards with full diodless matrix and 34 or 36 keys layout.